Bookmark-Novels/Asgard/README.md

 # Bookmark

-Bookmark is a free and open-source platform for publishing web novels.
+Bookmark is a free and open-source platform for publishing stories online.

 **Note: All development is currently on the `dev` branch.
 None of the code in `master` is stable as of now.**